Hotmoka/hotmoka/tutorial/Takamaka.md

 `takamaka.util.StorageArray<T>`.
 Its instances are storage objects and can consequently be held in fields of storage classes and can be stored in blockchain, *as long as only storage objects are added to the array*.
-Theis size if fixed and decided at time of construction.
-Although we consider `StorageArray` as storage replacement for Java arrays, it must be stated that the complexity of accessing their elements if logarithmic in the size of the array, which is a significant deviation from the standard definition of arrays.
-Nevertheless, logarithmic complexity is much better than the linear complexity for accessing elements of `StorageList<T>` that, however, have the advantage of dynamic size.
+Their size is fixed and decided at time of construction.
+Although we consider `StorageArray<T>` as storage replacement for Java arrays, it must be stated that the complexity of accessing their elements if logarithmic in the size of the array, which is a significant deviation from the standard definition of arrays.
+Nevertheless, logarithmic complexity is much better than the linear complexity for accessing elements of a `StorageList<T>` that, however, has the advantage of dynamic size.

 We refer to the JavaDoc of `StorageArray<T>` for a full list of its methods.
-They include methods adding elements, accessing and removing elements and for iterating on an array and for building a Java array `T[]` with the elements of a `StorageArray<T>`.
+They include methods adding elements, accessing and removing elements, for iterating on an array and for building a Java array `T[]` with the elements of a `StorageArray<T>`.

-Next section shows an example of use of `StorageArray`.
+Next section shows an example of use of `StorageArray<T>`.

 ### A Tic-Tac-Toe Contract <a name="a-tic-tac-toe-contract"></a>